 Room Temperature Thawing:

-Allow the croissants to thaw at room temperature for a more gradual defrosting process.
+Allow the croissants to thaw at room temperature for a more gradual defrosting.
 This method is ideal if you have some time to spare and want to preserve the croissant’s texture and flavor.

 - Place the frozen croissants on a lined baking sheet or a wire rack to promote air circulation.

-- Leave them at room temperature for 1 to 2 hours until they are completely thawed.
+- Leave them at room temperature for 1 to 2 hours until completely thawed.

 - Once thawed, the croissants are ready to be reheated.